Overview

 “image”, “participant”, and “phase”.
 The will allow sets of fixations to

-be grouped together in fixation_group
+be grouped together in fixation_groups so that eye-movement

 similarity analyses can be carried out.
 Without grouping variables,